Our 2019/20 National Park Grant Scheme supports projects that help deliver the outcomes in the National Park Partnership Plan 2018-23.

 - Fencing off water courses from livestock to protect and enhance water quality and habitats.

 - Planting of individual trees, such as specimen parkland trees, field boundary or hedgerow trees or small-scale woodlands (less than 0.25ha only) in appropriate locations.

 How much money is available?

-- £4,000 of the total budget is for revenue projects, such as non-project-specific volunteer/staff training or staff costs relating to the project.
+- £1,000 of the total budget is for revenue projects, such as time-limited project staff costs.

-- £6,000 is for revenue expenditure to support the capacity of Community Development Trusts.
-This fund will be administered independently by the National Park Authority’s Community Team, who will be in touch with Community Development Trusts directly.
+- £6,000 is ring fenced for revenue expenditure to support the capacity of Community Development Trusts (CDTs).
+This fund will be administered independently by the National Park Authority’s Community Team, who will be in touch with CDTs directly.

 Please note, this is a highly competitive grant scheme with a limited budget and you may not receive 100% of your requested funding.